colarusso/free-response-scoring/README.md

 >
 >Ranking by the algorithm is found to be statistically significant when compared to a pseudo-random shuffle.
 To determine how similar a list’s order was to that produced by a human grader, the lowest number of neighbor swaps needed to transform the ordering of these lists into that of the human ordering was calculated.
 For a dataset including more than eight hundred student answers to a set of thirteen free response questions, drawn from six Suffolk University Law School final exams, taught by five instructors, the p-value for a paired t-test of the two populations’ swaps, with the pseudo-random group acting as the untreated group and the machine-grader acting as the treatment, came to 0.000000991, allowing us to reject the null hypothesis that the machine's ordering is equivalent to a random shuffle.
 Additionally, the Cohen’s d for the number of swaps between the pseudo-random ordering and machine ordering was found to be large (i.e., 0.988).

-You can find links to all relevant content either in, or linked to from, the notebook titled [Score Exams](https://github.com/colarusso/free-response-scoring/blob/main/Score%20Exams.ipynb).